Country club

 A country club is a privately owned club, often with a membership quota and admittance by invitation or sponsorship, that generally offers both a variety of recreational sports and facilities for dining and entertaining.
 Typical athletic offerings are golf, tennis, and swimming.
 Where golf is the principal or sole sporting activity, and especially outside of the United States and Canada, it is common for a country club to be referred to simply as a golf club.
+Many country clubs offer other new activities such as pickleball, and platform tennis.

-Country clubs are most commonly located in city outskirts or suburbs, due to the requirement of having substantial grounds for outdoor activities, which distinguishes them from an urban athletic club.
+Country clubs are most commonly located in city outskirts or suburbs, because of the need for substantial grounds for outdoor activities.
+This factor distinguishes them from an urban athletic club.

 Country clubs originated in Scotland and first appeared in the US in the early 1880s.
 Country clubs had a profound effect on expanding suburbanization and are considered to be the precursor to gated community development.